 Parents/carers are provided with a

 copy of the pupil's current agreed

 Individual Healthcare Plan.

 Individual Healthcare plans are shared

 with relevant partners as necessary

 but only with parental permission.

 Healthcare plans are reviewed on a

 needs basis or at least annually.

 Incorrect • The school has determined what type,

 Administration and in what circumstances, medicines

 of Medicines are permitted to be administered.

 Written parental consent forms are Location of forms:

 obtained for all medicines

 administered in school.

 All medication brought in to school is

 clearly labelled with the pupil's name,

 the name and dose of the medication

 and the frequency of dose.

 If a pupil requires regular/daily help in

 administering their medication then

 the school outlines the school's

 agreement to administer this

 medication on the pupil's Individual

 Healthcare Plan.

 Parents/carers have been informed

 that if their child's medication changes

 or is discontinued, or the dose or

 administration method changes, that

 they should notify the school

 immediately.

 The school has decided whether

 inhalers will be kept in school for

 emergency purposes.

 Staff have volunteered and appointed

 to administer medicine.

 A suitable room is available for the Location of room:

+Location of room.

 purposes of administering medication.

 Arrangements are in place for staff

 involved in the administration of

-medicine that requires a degree of intimate care.
+medicine that requires a degree of

+intimate care.

 Records are kept of medicines Location of records:

 administered.

-Lack of access • All medication is supplied and stored,
+Lack of access All medication is supplied and stored,

 to medicines, wherever possible, in its original

 incorrect containers.
 All medication is labelled

 storage with the pupil's name, the name of

 arrangements the medication, expiry date and the

 prescriber's instructions for

 administration, including dose and

 frequency.

 Medication is stored in accordance

 with instructions.

+I

-Pupils are encouraged to carry and administer their own emergency medication, when their parents/carers and health specialists determine they are able to start taking responsibility for their condition.
-Where children have been determined not yet able or old enough to self-manage and carry their own emergency medication, they know exactly where to access their emergency medication.
+Restrictions to Pupils are encouraged to carry and administer their own emergency medication, when their parents/carers and health specialists determine they are able to start taking responsibility for their condition.
+Where children have been determined not yet able or old enough to self- manage and carry their own emergency medication, they know exactly where to access their emergency medication.
 Where relevant they are informed who holds the key to the storage facility.
-Arrangements are in place for the safe disposal of articles used for administering medication. e g administering medication, e.g. Restrictions to pupil's ability to access the school and the curriculum syringes, wipes.
-This school has taken steps to provide a physical environment that is accessible as is reasonably practicable to pupils with medical conditions.
+Arrangements are in place for the safe disposal of out- of-date medication.
+Arrangements are in place for the safe disposal of articles used for administering medication, e.g. syringes, wipes.
+This school has taken steps to provide pupil's ability to a physical environment that is access the school and the accessible as is reasonably practicable curriculum to pupils with medical conditions.
 This school ensures that pupils with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided.
 Pupils with medical needs are not treated less favourably and are enabled to participate in sport and PE as far as is reasonably practicable.
-The needs of pupils with medical conditions are adequately considered to ensure their involvement in structured and unstructured social activities, including during breaks and Failure to before and after school.
-Belevant staff are provided with manage pupil's medical needs on home to school transport Relevant staff are provided with copies of pupil's Individual Healthcare Plans as necessary.
+The needs of pupils with medical conditions are adequately considered to ensure their involvement in structured and unstructured social activities, including during breaks and before and after school.
+Failure to manage pupil's medical needs on home to school transport Relevant staff are provided with copies of pupil's Individual Healthcare Plans as necessary.
 Failure to Off-site risk assessments plan for manage pupil's pupils with medical conditions. medical needs on off site visits Medication is available for minor ailments.
-Allergies / Parents/carers are informed to intolerance provide information about pupil's reaction food allergies and intolerances.
+Allergies / intolerance reaction Parents.
+Parents/carers are informed to provide information about pupil's food allergies and intolerances.
 Information is communicated to school catering and other necessary groups.